KyanChen/STT/README.md

 6. [Optional] Run to Test
    Test the model with checkpoint in **Test.py**.

+!!!
+We have provided pretrained models on INRIA and WHU Datasets.
+The pt models are in folder [Pretrain](https://huggingface.co/KyanChen/BuildingExtraction/tree/main/Pretrain).

+!!!
+You can try our demo at [HuggingFace](https://huggingface.co/spaces/KyanChen/BuildingExtraction)

 If you have any questions, please refer to [our paper](https://www.mdpi.com/2072-4292/13/21/4441) or contact with us by email.